After half a century, U.S. and Cuba to resume scheduled flights

 Since last year’s detente, the countries have restored diplomatic ties and reopened their embassies.
 Obama has also taken steps to encourage closer business ties with the island.

-The large 110 round-trip flights per day quota was negotiated in anticipation of an end to the tourism ban, and designed to encourage airlines to lobby Congress for access, said John Kavulich, president of the nonprofit U.S.-Cuba Trade and Economic Council, which promotes trade between the nations.
+The large 110 round-trip flights per day quota was negotiated in anticipation of an end to the tourism ban, and designed to encourage airlines to lobby Congress for access, said John Kavulich, president of the nonprofit U.S.-Cuba Trade and Economic Council, which lobbies for trade between the tow nations.

 “This is as much a political document as it is a transportation document,” he said.
 “That’s by design...
 Both countries are recognizing that the numbers need to be high so there’s a heightened interest by the carriers to want the routes.”